Nano Banana Prompts for Landscapes (2026)

 Prompt: "Wave retreating over dark volcanic sand, leaving foam patterns, sunset colors reflected in wet sand, Iceland-inspired black beach, moody and otherworldly, wide-angle close to ground"

-Forest and Woodland Landscapes
+Forest and Woodland Landscape Prompts

 Prompt: "Fern-covered forest floor in foreground, sunbeam through ancient forest canopy, rays of light through mist, moss-covered trunks in mid-ground, green and gold tones, enchanted woodland photography, shallow depth of field on foreground ferns"